Supported ICs

 Obtain SDK and R-Mesh WLAN libraries:

-By default, the root node’s R-Mesh capacity is only 2 nodes.
-If you need the R-Mesh capacity to be 4 nodes, you need obtain an additional R-Mesh WLAN library by contact <claire_wang@realsil.com.cn>.
+By default, the root node’s R-Mesh capacity is only 2.
+If you need the R-Mesh capacity to be 4 nodes, obtain an additional R-Mesh WLAN library via <claire_wang@realsil.com.cn>.

 Download SDK: IoT SDK

-If you need to test the scenario which R-Mesh capacity is 4 nodes, follow below steps after obtaining the additional R-Mesh WLAN libraries:
+If you need to test the scenario which R-Mesh capacity is 4 nodes, follow these steps after obtaining the additional R-Mesh WLAN libraries:

 Replace